Meet and Exceed OSHA Confined Space Rescue Compliance

 - It has limited or restricted means of entry or exit

-A permit-required confined space meets the above requirements but additionally includes one or more of the following:
+A permit-required confined space meets the above requirements but additionally includes one or more of the following and requires an on-site rescue team:

 - Contains or has the potential to contain a hazardous atmosphere.